pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2023-09-23-quick-pickles.markdown

 - lime juice
 - lemon juice
 - vic
 Description: Quick pickles add a great color and flavor pop to nearly every dish, and red onions are my personal favorite vegetable for this.
 Simply cover with water and vinegar in a mason jar, and you're done!
+You can also check out any of my <a href="/salad-dressings">salad dressings</a>!
 Instructions:
 - Cut the red onions into long thin strips and add to a large mason jar.
 In a measuring cup, mix together water, vinegar, salt, garlic, and dill.
 Pour over the sliced onions, and let pickle in the fridge for at least a few days before eating
 ---